Toby Young: On social media

 Young has come under criticism for comments he made on Twitter, most of which were deleted upon his appointment to the Board of the Office for Students.
 Young said that he posted more than 56,000 tweets, of which 8,439 remained as at January 2018.

 These included what an Evening Standard editorial called "an obsession with commenting on the anatomy of women in the public eye".
 He referred on Twitter to the cleavage of unnamed female MPs sitting behind Ed Miliband in the Commons in 2011 and 2012.
 When later challenged by Stella Creasy on Newsnight, he said of the second such incident: "It wasn't my proudest moment".
 Other remarks included slurs described as homophobic, including a claim that George Clooney is "as queer as a coot".

 One tweet by Young was in response to a BBC Comic Relief appeal in 2009 for starving Kenyan children.
 During the broadcast, a Twitter user commented that she had "gone through about 5 boxes of kleenex" whilst watching.
 Toby Young replied: "Me too, I havn't [sic] wanked so much in ages".
 He has expressed regret for his "politically incorrect" tweets.

 Young is reported to have edited his own Wikipedia page 282 times over the course of six years.
 In October 2020, he wrote an article in The Spectator criticising "lazy journalists [for whom] Wikipedia is the only thing they read when 'researching' an article" and stating that "Wikipedia has a strong left-wing bias — which might explain why the page about me reads as if it's been written by Owen Jones."

 Personal life

 In 1997, Young met Caroline Bondy while living in New York.
 After they split up, Young gave up drinking, saying he "thought the only way I could persuade her to get back with me would be if I sobered up".
 He began drinking alcohol again two years later, on their wedding day in July 2001.
 They have four children.

 Young has admitted using cocaine at the Groucho Club in central London, and also supplying drugs to others.
 He was subsequently expelled from membership of the club in late 2001 for writing about the cocaine use of friends he had supplied with the drug during a 1997 photo shoot for Vanity Fair.
-Such activities are against club rules.